Last updated on August 18th, 2024 at 04:30 pm

 Russian sage

-Russian sage (Perovskia) is a contender for the top attractor for bees.
+Russian sage (Perovskia) is a contender for the top bee attractor.
 From summer until frost, the long silvery purple flower spikes of this plant are swarming with pollinators.
 These blooms also give the garden a great burst of texture.

 The base of the plant is woody, and it can grow quite large so plan accordingly when planting.
 The biggest downside to Russian sage is that it does like to send out new plants, which isn’t a problem if you get them early, otherwise they root deeply.
 This characteristic turns many people off of this plant, but because of its appearance and superb pollinator food source, I’ve always been a fan.